Menu

 Each investment adviser registered with the SEC is required to adopt and implement written policies and procedures reasonably designed to prevent violations of the Investment Advisers Act of 1940 (the “Advisers Act”), to review those policies and procedures at least annually for their adequacy and effectiveness of their implementation, and to designate a Chief Compliance Officer who is responsible for administering the policies and procedures.

 To determine if firms have complied with this regulatory requirement, during all routine inspections of advisers, examiners will gather and scrutinize information regarding a firm’s annual review work.
-This information comes from the review of documents and discussions with compliance and operating personnel that were involved with the annual review.
+This information comes from the review of documents and discussions with compliance and operating personnel who were involved with the annual review.

 What do examiners ask when they review a firm’s annual review?